satbecse/ADR-Full-Stack-Developer-Project/README.md

 To run this project :
 -Install the mongodb.
 -Run the "mongod" command.
 It should be running in the port 27017.
--Open the mongo client by running the command mongo -use mydb
--create a collection with following fields
+-Open the mongo client by running the command "mongo" -In the mongo shell run the command use "adr-repository" -create a collection with following fields
     "create_date"
     "title"